kevinmnm/akad-v3/README.md

 <a name="desc"></a>
 ## Description
 This is a full-stack application implementing REST API with JWT.
-Please visit [HERE](https://adakapi.herokuapp.com/) to see API I made for this project.
+Please visit [HERE](https://adakapi.herokuapp.com/) to see backend API I made for this project.

 <a name="resources"></a>
 ## Resources
+### Frontend
 - HTML
 - CSS
 - JavaScript